Compliance

 It is said that there is a high probability of occurrence of fraudulent acts in a company when the Fraud Triangle of motives/pressures, opportunities, and rationalization, is established.
 While advancing the development of regulations, rules, and penalties, it is also important to improve the corporate culture and environment.
 Therefore, NTN regularly checks for changes in the organizational culture of affiliated companies through employee evaluations.

-By disclosing the results of this survey to the presidents of affiliated companies, we are utilizing these results to develop a culture of “not being motivated to engage in fraudulent acts” by fostering the awareness that they are always being observed by the Company and the Head Office.
-At the same time, the results of the survey are also used to build good relationships with employees.
+By disclosing the results of this survey to the presidents of affiliated companies, we are utilizing these results to develop a culture of ”not being motivated to engage in fraudulent acts” by fostering awareness that they are always being observed by the Company and the Head Office.
+At the same time, the results of this survey are also used to build good relationships with employees.

 Helpline (Whistle-blower System)

-We are working to spread awareness of the Helpline among employees through various compliance training courses and inclusion of the relevant information in the Business Code of Conduct Guidebook.
-According to the Compliance Awareness Survey in FY2023, Helpline awareness rate was 93.8%.
-Going forward, we will continue to conduct activities to raise awareness and to provide consultation services.
-As a company that detects misconduct early and protects employees, we will also work to create a workplace where employees can work with peace of mind.
+We are working on raising-awareness activities about the Helpline among employees through various compliance training and inclusion in the Business Code of Conduct Guidebook, and Helpline awareness rate was 95% (FY2024 ”Compliance Awareness Survey” results).
+We will continue to conduct awareness activities and to provide consultation services, and we aim to create a workplace where employees can work with peace of mind by detecting misconduct early and protecting employees.

 ■Structure